 Where to Find Free VantageScore Credit Scores

-VantageScore is the second most popular credit scoring model.
+VantageScore is the second most popular credit scoring model in the United States.

-However, since free VantageScores are easier to get than free FICO scores, you may want to use your VantageScores as a proxy for keeping track of your FICO scores (if you can’t get access to free FICO scores, that is).
+Since free VantageScores are easier to get than free FICO Scores, you may want to use your VantageScores as a proxy for keeping track of your FICO Scores (if you can’t get access to free FICO Scores, that is).

-In most cases, you can assume that a good VantageScore equates to a good FICO score.
-If your VantageScores are going up, your FICO scores probably are too; and if your VantageScores are going down, it’s likely that your FICO scores are as well.
+In most cases, you can assume that a good VantageScore equates to a good FICO Score.
+VantageScores are also directionally similar to FICO Scores.
+For instance, if your VantageScores are going up, your FICO Scores probably are too; and if your VantageScores are going down, it’s likely that your FICO Scores are as well.